smbirch/pokepy_flask/README.md

 # pokepy

-This project utilizes the PokeAPI and SQLIte to implement a lightly featured Pokedex on the web.!
+This project utilizes the PokeAPI and SQLIte to implement a lightly featured Pokedex on the web!
 You can view stats about pokemon and add them to a team!
 You can remove Pokemon, make a team of random Pokemon, and more!

 ![index](https://raw.githubusercontent.com/smbirch/pokepy_flask/main/content/index.png)